SamuM/KituraHeroku/README.md

 router.get("/addchicken/:name/:destiny") {
     request, response, next in

-    // To properly handle DB connections you should create an connection pool for it.
-Source code can be found here: https://github.com/IBM-Swift/Swift-Kuery-PostgreSQL/blob/master/Sources/SwiftKueryPostgreSQL/PostgreSQLConnection.swift connection.connect { error in
+    // To properly handle DB connections you should create an connection pool for it. https://github.com/IBM-Swift/Swift-Kuery connection.connect { error in
         if let error = error {
             Log.error("Connection error: \(error)")